adnanali17official/react-table-lite/README.md

            data = {Users}
            //Array of JSONObjects(required)
            header = {["id","name","age","email"]}
-           // Headers should be same as data JSON(required) sortBy = {["name", "age"]}
+           // Headers should be same as data JSON Object's keys (required) sortBy = {["name", "age"]}
            // keys for sorting should be present in header array searchable={true}